Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Threats to Validity

-\textbf{External Validity} Our study focuses on two datasets covering two specific SE tasks within a single programming language, which may limit the generalizability of our findings to other SE tasks or programming languages.
+\textbf{External Validity} Our study focuses on six datasets covering four specific coding tasks in Python and Java, which are file-level, atomic tasks addressing the code understanding and reasoning aspects of software engineering.
+For our selected tasks and datasets, we use three open-source and one proprietary LLM with varying parameter sizes, which may limit the generalizability of our results to other software engineering tasks or programming languages.